caioarantes/AGLgis/paper.md

   These are mapped to the red, green, and blue channels, respectively.
 - Direct and batch download of processed bands clipped to area of interest.

-All major processing parameters—geometry, temporal range, polarization, and correction options are accessible via the plugin's interface.
+All major processing parameters such as geometry, temporal range, polarization, and correction options are accessible via the plugin's interface.
 The figures below illustrate the plugin's interface and typical results:

 ![Oveview tab for setting selection](medias/view.png)